 I called his name several times and then climbed the stairs to lightly nudge the comatose junkie with my foot.
 As he slumped from the doorway, an enraged voice shouted, “Who the fuck are you to kick George?”

 The two kids dropped the boxes and ran toward 1st Avenue.
 The kids in the spray of the fire hydrant scurried to their parents.
 A bare-chested black man was crossing the street.
 He was wearing jean shorts too tight for his muscular build and his eyes bellowed with yellow fury.
-This was not a joke.

-My girlfriend stood behind me.
+My girlfriend stepped behind me.

 “I didn’t kick him.”

 “You callin’ me a liar, you white piece of shit?” the junkie snarled from the sidewalk.